digital-land/guidance/content/development-plans-data/index.md

 In this field enter one of the following statuses:

 * `emerging` - currently working on the plan and it has not yet been formally adopted.
-* `examination` - the plan is under examination by the planning inspectorate.
 * `adopted` - the plan has been formally adopted.

 ### Development policy data file